Arabic Amulets With Precious Stones

 Coral – White coral is used to treat body aches, physical exhaustion, genital infections and against bad luck.
 Red coral is a strong amulet against evil eye and negative influences, also worn for anemia, bleeding, and to relieve temper and outbursts of anger.

-Arabic Protection Amulets - Arabic Amulets with precious stones
+Arabic Protection Amulets - Arabic Amulets With Precious Stones

 Moonstone – gives peace of mind and brings relief to the mind and mental state.©